SplingyDude/The-Dead-Pixel-Method/README.md

 # The Dead Pixel Method

 A neurodivergent-friendly protocol for third-eye attunement and psychological harmonization, rooted in CTMU, Hermetic principles, Jungian archetypes, and zero-point energy.
-Inspired by @SplingyDude’s “Mental Proof” (YouTube: E-jbYkKbJow), this repository hosts essential artifacts for syndiffeonic resonance.
+Inspired by @SplingyDude’s “Mental Proof” (YouTube: E-jbYkKbJow), this repository hosts essential artifacts for syndiffeonic resonance. tl;dr: cia black spot method but with a rorshach twist, minimaxed.

 ## Table of Contents
 - [Overview](#overview)